icsm-au/DynAdjust/.github/ISSUE_TEMPLATE/feature-improve.md

 ---
-name: Feature request
+name: Feature improve
-about: A brief synopsis of a suggested enhancement
+about: A brief synopsis of a suggested improvement or enhancement
-title: Add a new feature to ...
+title: Improve or enhance ...
-labels: enhancement
+labels: feature improve
 assignees: ''

 ---

 **Brief description**
-A new feature to enable/permit/produce ... is required.
+An improvement or enhancement to ... is required to enable/permit/produce ...

 **Related issue(s) [DELETE IF NOT APPLICABLE]**
 This request relates to issue #number.
 In particular, when ...